Methadone vs. Suboxone®: What’s the Difference?

 December 28, 2019

-When you or someone you care about is struggling with opioid abuse and addiction, finding the right form of treatment is vital to a successful recovery.
-Of all the options you have, one of the most popular is medication-assisted treatment (MAT) using either methadone or Suboxone®.
 Many misconceptions surround MAT, making people question if it’s right for them or if it’s effective.
-Learning more about the two medications is the first step in understanding the treatment options and determining which one is best for you or your loved one.
+Learning more about the two medications is the first step in understanding these treatment options.
+Their differences can help in determining which one is best for you or your loved one.

 What Is Medication-Assisted Treatment?

-MAT is a treatment that combines counseling and medication to make recovery possible.
-In this type of outpatient program, participants receive daily medication that makes it possible to participate in the treatment necessary to change thoughts and behaviors related to addiction.
-You can use MAT over the long term, or temporarily as a way to taper off of illicit opioids.
-Evidence shows MAT is more successful than either behavioral intervention or medications used alone, making it the most effective treatment for opioid use disorder.
+You can use MAT over the long term or temporarily as a way to taper off illicit opioids.
+Evidence shows MAT is more successful than either behavioral intervention or medications used alone.
+These benefits make MAT the most effective and popular treatment for opioid use disorder today.

 MAT works by preventing the symptoms of opioid withdrawal.
-After you use opioids heavily for more than a couple of weeks, your brain becomes accustomed to the drug and its effects.
-Your brain adjusts a variety of chemical levels to accommodate frequent substance abuse, and can’t calibrate quickly enough when you suddenly stop using the substance.
+After heavy opioid use for more than several weeks, your brain becomes accustomed to the drug and its effects.
+Your brain adjusts a variety of neurotransmitters and chemical levels to accommodate frequent substance misuse.
+After some time, it can no longer calibrate quickly enough when you suddenly stop using the substance.
 The early symptoms of opioid withdrawal include:

 • Agitation and irritability